celsasser/isay/readme.md

 npm install
 ```

-Should you want to make it a more permanent resource in your toolkit, you may chose to put it in your path - `/usr/local/bin` for example.
+Should you want to make it a more permanent resource in your toolkit, you may chose to put it in your path - `/usr/local/bin` (assuming you are on a unix/linux machine) for example.
 In this case you may want to install it as follows:
 ```
 cd /usr/local
 git clone https://fishguts@bitbucket.org/fishguts/curt-mouse.git mouse